vaperrin98/beautiful-jekyll/index.md

 We also know the age distribution over all boroughs which can be divided into three classes: 0-15 years old, working-age, and over 65 years old.

 Housing can be separated into three categories, based on how the homes were acquired.
 These three classes are: homes owned outright (that is, full price was paid with the household's own money); homes bought with mortgage or with a loan; homes rented from a local authority or a housing association).
-We can see in the third pie chart below see how housing is shared among these three classes.
+We can see in the third pie chart below how housing is shared among these three classes.

 As we are also interested in the political control in council, let's visualise the share of neighborhoods controlled by each party.
 ![Image](./assets/img/PIES.png)